Safely virtualizing Active Directory Domain Services (AD DS)

 The following illustration shows how virtualization safeguards are applied when the same USN rollback is detected on a virtualized domain controller that runs Windows Server 2012 on a hypervisor that supports VM-GenerationID.

 In this case, when the hypervisor detects a change to VM-GenerationID value, virtualization safeguards are triggered, including the reset of the InvocationID for the virtualized DC (from A to B in the preceding example) and updating the VM-GenerationID value saved on the VM to match the new value (G2) stored by the hypervisor.
 The safeguards ensure that replication converges for both domain controllers.

-With Windows Server 2012, AD DS employs safeguards on virtual domain controllers hosted on VM-GenerationID aware hypervisors and ensures that the accidental application of snapshots or other such hypervisor-enabled mechanisms that could rollback a virtual machine's state does not disrupt the AD DS environment (by preventing replication problems such as a USN bubble or lingering objects).
+With Windows Server 2012, AD DS employs safeguards on virtual domain controllers hosted on VM-GenerationID aware hypervisors and ensures that the accidental application of snapshots or other such hypervisor-enabled mechanisms that could roll back a virtual machine's state doesn't disrupt the AD DS environment (by preventing replication problems such as a USN bubble or lingering objects).

-Restoring a domain controller by applying a virtual machine snapshot is not recommended as an alternative mechanism to backing up a domain controller.
-It is recommended that you continue to use Windows Server Backup or other VSS-writer based backup solutions.
+Restoring a domain controller by applying a virtual machine snapshot isn't recommended as an alternative mechanism to backing up a domain controller.
+It's recommended that you continue to use Windows Server Backup or other VSS-writer based backup solutions.